Cricket statistics: Dynamic and graphical statistics

-The advent of saturation television coverage of professional cricket has provided an impetus to develop new and interesting forms of presenting statistical data to viewers.
-Television networks have thus invented several new ways of presenting statistics.
-The advent of T20 cricket has contributed to this as well.
+The advent of T20 cricket has contributed to the impetus to develop new and interesting forms of presenting statistical data to viewers.

 These include displaying two-dimensional and even three-dimensional plots of shot directions and distances on an overhead view of a cricket field, commonly referred to as a Wagon-Wheel.
 Other forms include graphs of run scoring and wicket taking numbers plotted against time or balls bowled over a career or within a match.
 These graphics can be changed dynamically through a computer-controlled back-end, as statistics evolve during a game.
 Commonly used graphics, especially during a limited-over match, are a worm graph, called so, for the worm-like appearance of the teams' score progression as the overs progress; and; a Manhattan Chart, called so, for its resemblance to the Manhattan skyline.

 Notation

 The asterisk (the * symbol) is used to mean different things in different contexts: